-Applicants that experience unforeseen GMS technical issues beyond their control that prevent them from submitting their application by the deadline must contact the GMS Help Desk or the SAM Help Desk (Federal Service Desk) to report the technical issue and receive a tracking number.
-Then the applicant must email the BJS contact identified in the Contact Information section on page 2 within 24 hours after the application deadline and request approval to submit their application.
-The e-mail must describe the technical difficulties and include a timeline of the applicant's submission efforts, the complete grant application, the applicant's DUNS number, and any GMS Help Desk or SAM tracking number(s).
-Note: BJS does not automatically approve requests.
-After the program office reviews the submission, and contacts the GMS Help Desk to validate the reported technical issues, OJP will inform the applicant whether the request to submit a late application has been approved or denied.
-If OJP determines that the applicant failed to follow all required procedures, which resulted in an untimely application submission, OJP will deny the applicant's request to submit their application.
+An applicant that experiences unforeseen GMS technical issues beyond its control that prevent it from submitting its application by the deadline may contact the GMS Help Desk or the SAM Help Desk (Federal Service Desk) to report the technical issue and receive a tracking number.
+The applicant may email the BJS contact identified in the Contact Information section on the title page within 24 hours after the application deadline to request approval to submit its application after the deadline.
+The applicant's email must describe the technical difficulties, and must include a timeline of the applicant's submission efforts, the complete grant application, the applicant's DUNS number, and any GMS Help Desk or SAM tracking number(s).

+Note: OJP does not automatically approve requests to submit a late application.
+After OJP reviews the applicant's request, and contacts the GMS Help Desk to verify the reported technical issues, OJP will inform the applicant whether the request to submit a late application has been approved or denied.
+If OJP determines that the untimely application submission was due to the applicant's failure to follow all required procedures, OJP will deny the applicant's request to submit their application.

-The following conditions are generally insufficient to justify late submissions:
+The following conditions generally are insufficient to justify late submissions:

-- Failure to register in SAM or GMS in sufficient time - Failure to follow GMS instructions on how to register and apply as posted on the GMS website - Failure to follow each instruction in the OJP solicitation - Technical issues with the applicant's computer or information technology environment, including firewalls
+- Failure to register in SAM or GMS in sufficient time (SAM registration and renewal can take as long as 10 business days to complete) - Failure to follow GMS instructions on how to register and apply as posted on the GMS website - Failure to follow each instruction in the OJP solicitation - Technical issues with the applicant's computer or information technology environment, such as issues with firewalls

-Notifications regarding known technical problems with GMS, if any, are posted at the top of the OJP funding webpage at http://ojp.gov/funding/index.htm.
+Notifications regarding known technical problems with Grants.gov, if any, are posted at the top of the OJP Funding Resource Center web page.